NappingPiglet/dicecloud-v2-guide/documentation-for-properties/skill.md

 ### Ability

-The ability score that is used to determine the base bonus you recieve when making checks with this skill.
+The ability score that is used to determine the base bonus you receive when making checks with this skill.
 The bonus will only appear if a value is given for this field, and will appear to the left of the skill's name on the stats page.
 Only attributes who's type is ability score can be used for this field.

 ### Type \(Required\)